About

 I have been commissioned work for the stage by Sadler’s Wells, The Place, South East Dance, Festival Santa Susana, EDge, and LCDS, as well as site-specific work by DanceXchange, Bloomberg SPACE, Opera Estate Festival Veneto, and Fundació LaCaixa and Trayectos.

-I have been an associate artist at the Place (2012-2015) and a Sadler’s Wells Summer University Artist (2016-2019).
+I have been a Work Place artist at the Place (2012-2015) and a Sadler’s Wells Summer University Artist (2016-2019).
 My work has appeared in Time Out’s Best of the Year and has been presented in UK and at festivals in Europe.

 My latest works are: